dvojitywendy/KenticoCloudDeliveryJavaRxSDK/README.md

 // First you need to create models representing your items.
+// Following is an example of the sample Cafe type.
+// Note that type resolvers are optional and you are not required to use them.
+However, the best
-// Following is an example of the sample Cafe type. public final class Cafe extends ContentItem {
+// practise is to use safe types instead of relying on dynamic objects and values. public final class Cafe extends ContentItem {

     // This is the codename of your content type in Kentico Cloud